 A common question we receive from small employers and their advisors is, “Is tax-free health insurance reimbursement still allowed?”
 The answer is yes, although there is a right way and a wrong way to go about it.

 Note - This question was asked during our recent webinar, “Can Tax-Free Premium Reimbursement Work for You?”
-If you'd like to download the on-demand webinar and slides, click here.

 The Tax Code Still Allows Tax-Free Reimbursement